 |Humidifier Heating Element||Clean regularly to avoid the buildup of minerals and bacteria.
 Allow the heating element and water to cool down before cleaning.||Replace the heating element when it is broken, damaged, or showing other signs of deterioration.|

-Choosing a CPAP humidifier can be overwhelming when looking at the different aspects and various humidifier styles available.
+Choosing a CPAP humidifier can be overwhelming when looking at various humidifier styles.
 We’ll explain the most important factors to consider before buying a humidifier.
 While understanding these factors can help you make an informed decision, we also recommend checking with your doctor or medical professional to help you choose a humidifier that is suitable for your treatment.

 There are several factors to consider when purchasing a CPAP humidifier, including compatibility, manufacturer recommendations, humidification style, materials, durability, price, and warranty coverage.